 Customer Experience Program

-A Customer Experience Program is the project aimed at improving the customer experience.
+A Customer Experience Program is a project aimed at improving the customer experience.
 A customer experience program utilises a combination of technology, strategies, and processes to positively contribute to customer experience.

 A good customer experience program should enable you to measure and analyse customer feedback and experiences.
-An even better program will enable you to take immediate action on that feedback in order to improve the customer experience in real time.
+An even better program will allow you to take immediate action on that feedback in order to improve the customer experience in real-time.